Home Desserts Dirt Pudding (Best Oreo Dessert Recipe)

 Dirt Pudding

-But once you get past that sinister appearance, you’ll realize it’s so good, you won’t want to share.
+But once you get past that appearance, you’ll realize it’s oh-so-good.

-The best part is that it doesn’t require any cooking or baking at all.
-Yep, there’s no need to turn on the stove or preheat the oven.
+Better yet, there’s no baking involved!
+So there’s no need to turn on the stove or preheat the oven.

-And no, you don’t have to wait for October 31st to have a slice.
-It’s never too early in the year for dirt pudding!
+And no, you don’t have to wait until October 31st to have a cup of dirt pudding.

 Dirt Pudding Recipe